Problem-Solving at Your Fingertips

-Have you considered bringing in a consultant to evaluate your store?
+Have you considered bringing in a consultant to evaluate your business?
 The idea is that input from an outsider can uncover gaps in your training, processes, and procedures.
 A new problem-solving perspective can open your eyes to aspects of your operation that haven’t been on your radar.
 Unfortunately for most small business owners and operators, great consultants can be expensive.
 If you’re thinking you’d never have the budget for that sort of thing, you’re not alone.
 And you’re also not out of luck.

 Be specific.
 If you have already recognized a problem that you’re trying to fix, ask a variety of employees very targeted questions to help pinpoint the issue.
 Avoid yes or no questions.
 Instead, ask open-ended questions, and follow-up questions that require employees to really think about their answers.
+Use effective communication techniques to truly listen to your employees.

 Stay focused on solutions.
 A problem-solving conversation can easily turn into a complaint session if you’re not careful.
 Guide employees in a dialogue that is focused on finding solutions, rather than just identifying problems.
 Ask employees this question: “What’s your suggestion?”
 Accept and consider all answers, even if they seem far-fetched at first.